 – Where is your cake going to be displayed and for how long?

-With the best will in the world, if you want your cake to sit outside, in directly sunlight or in a boiling hot marquee for several hours then you might want to consider crystallising your flowers, using dried or pressed flowers or just using really robust flowers that can cope or using flower picks.
+With the best will in the world, if you want your cake to sit outside, in directly sunlight or in a boiling hot marquee for several hours then you might want to consider crystallising your flowers, using dried or pressed flowers or just using really robust flowers that can cope with heat or using flower picks.
 Your edible flower grower can advise on this.
 In summer the more robust flower option include cornflowers, calendulas, carnations, dianthus and rose buds.
 Avoid nasturtiums, borage, chamomile and phlox as they will wilt very quickly.

 – When should you add the edible flowers to your cake?